CoRoLab-Berlin/website/content/team/ivo.md

 ---
 name: "Ivo Wilhelm Boblan"
 role: "Head of Lab"
-description: "Professor of Humanoid Robotics at Berlin Univ. of Applied Science and Head of CoRoLab"
+description: "Professor in the Humanoid Robotics program at the Berlin University of Applied Sciences and Technology (BHT) and head of the Compliant Robotics Lab (CoRoLab) research laboratory."
 image: "images/team/ivo.jpg"
 ---